| 5

 1934 |

-was appointed as Headmaster as a result of the shipÕs first Board
+(TEWB) was appointed as Headmaster as a result of the

-Of Education inspection.
-There had not been a head for some years
+ship's first Board of Education inspection.
+There had not been a head

-'schoolÕ behind them and had little inclination to academic studies.
+'school' behind them and had little inclination to

-small scince lab on the upper deck, a Library, a gym in the hold,
+small science lab on the upper deck, a library, a gym in

 1935 |